 Some material properties are best seen in real life.
 We do our best with photos, sometimes videos and technical specifications to show a clear picture of a material.
 But nothing is clearer than a material sample in your hand.

-Transferring the flexibility of a material is very difficult, for example, the thinnest kind of bamboo we have is almost as bendable as paper.
+Conveying the flexibility of a material is very difficult, for example, the thinnest type of bamboo we have is almost as bendable as paper.
 But what kind of paper are we talking about?
-For example, we also misjudged the ductility of pet felt , which in turn is much stiffer than we thought.
+For example, we also misjudged the ductility of PET felt, which in turn is much stiffer than we thought.

-In turn, other materials are translucent, such as white polyacetal (POM) or some types of acrylic.
-We can express light transmittance in numbers, but that is difficult to imagine when designing a product.
+Then again, other materials are translucent, such as white polyacetal (POM) or some types of acrylic.
+We can quantify light transmission, but it is difficult to imagine it when designing a product.